 Libraries are playing a key role in preserving and promoting cultural heritage, from digitising historical documents to curating exhibitions and events that celebrate local culture.
 Lake Mac Libraries intend to be a guardian and promoter of cultural heritage.
 We aim to provide access to diverse knowledge, safeguard local knowledge and curate exhibitions and events celebrating local culture.
-Lake Mac Libraries strive to foster a sense of pride, understanding, and unity among individuals and communities by engaging our community through education, research support, and promoting cultural diversity.
+Lake Mac Libraries strive to foster a sense of pride, understanding, and unity among individuals and communities by engaging community in education and research, and promoting cultural diversity.